How to Build a Better Study Space at Ikea

 When I first got my own place, I had no money.
 (Spoiler alert: New teachers don’t make much money.)
 Consequently, much of my furniture came second-hand or from Ikea.

 One of the reasons I love Ikea, other than price, is its size.
 I lived in small spaces and needed furniture that was similarly sized.
 My study space for graduate school was tucked into a corner of my bedroom.
-Luxurious it was now, but it got the job done.
+Luxurious it was not, but it got the job done.

 Just as I did, you can create a study space for yourself.
 And keep the price low.
 You really only need a flat surface, something to sit on, a light, and your supplies.
 (For more on creating or finding a study space, read my post here!)
 If you have

 By the way, this is NOT a sponsored post.
-I just really love Ikea. 🤓
+I just really love Ikea. 🤓 So, let’s dig into my finds for your Ikea study space!

 Build Your Dream Study Space at Ikea